-When it comes to the best genmaicha tea, we have to give it to the Davidson’s Organics Genmaicha Tea.
-This brand is USDA Certified Organic and contains caffeine.
+When it comes to the best Genmaicha tea, we have to give it to Davidson’s Organics Genmaicha Tea.
+This brand is USDA-Certified Organic and contains caffeine.
 There’s really no better way to put it other than to say that this brand is the most consistent in quality and freshness.
 They have been around the industry for a long time and always deliver great tea.

-The genmaicha tea may or maynot “taste” better than other brands because tastes are subjective, but we can definitely guarantee that it will be amazing quality and fresh.
+Genmaicha tea may or may not “taste” better than other brands because tastes are subjective, but we can definitely guarantee that it will be of amazing quality and fresh.
 The ingredients are absolutely pure and it definitely doesn’t contain any fillers, stuffers, preservatives, and that long laundry list of chemicals.

 #2.Yamamotoyama Genmai Green Tea

-Yes you can argue that it is manufactured in America and not imported, but the long standing traditions and secret recipes of making this type of tea are still there.
-Also we like that it comes in realy convenient tea bags that can be used multiple times.
+Yes, you can argue that it is manufactured in America and not imported, but the long-standing traditions and secret recipes for making this type of tea are still there.
+Also, we like that it comes in really convenient tea bags that can be used multiple times.
 This takes the measurement and the mess out of the equation.

 #3.Harney & Sons Genmaicha Tea

-Next up, we have the Harney and Sons Genmaicha Tea, which is the best genmaicha tea for those who want a great quality tea from a long standing brand.
-Harney & Sons has been in the tea game for over 30 years and have a long standing sales history and many happy customers.
-When you try the genmaicha tea, you can tell a lot of thought we put into it.
+Next up, we have the Harney and Sons Genmaicha Tea, which is the best Genmaicha tea for those who want a great quality tea from a long-standing brand.
+Harney & Sons have been in the tea game for over 30 years and has a long-standing sales history and many happy customers.
+When you try the Genmaicha tea, you can tell a lot of thought we put into it.

-There’s a good reason this brand is in asian supermarkets while the above brands are not.
-It has that more authentic asian flavor rather than a non-GMO, organic green mass produced tea.
+There’s a good reason this brand is in Asian supermarkets while the above brands are not.
+It has that more authentic Asian flavor rather than a non-GMO, organic green mass-produced tea.
 So we aren’t really sure what else is included in these tea bags, but it sure does taste great.
-In the end of the day, if you don’t read labels or care about them, this is the tea for you.
+At the end of the day, if you don’t read labels or care about them, this is the tea for you.